Why It Matters

 (Source: ONS, 2024)

-The number of people of working age in the UK with a criminal record – more than one in five.
+The number of working age people in the UK with a criminal record who face barriers to good work.

 The approximate economic and social cost of reoffending each year, dominated by unemployed offenders.